 During interviews with offenders the Auditor asked each, including transgender offenders if they had the ability to take a shower, change clothes and use the restroom without security staff of the opposite gender seeing their breast, buttocks or genitalia, unless incidental to a routine security check.
 Offenders stated they are able to do so.
-Transgender offenders stated they shower in individual shower stalls.
+Transgender offenders stated they shower in individual shower stalls and offered shower times when other offenders are not authorized to utilize the dayroom.
 Most offenders informed the Auditor staff of the opposite gender announce their presence when entering housing units.
 The announcement allows them the opportunity to ensure they are properly dressed.

 The Auditor conducted formal interviews with male and female staff members.
-Each staff member was asked if opposite gender announcements were being made in the housing units.
-Each staff member informed the Auditor opposite gender announcement is recorded in the unit's logbook.
+Each staff member was asked if opposite gender announcements are being made in the housing units.
+Each staff member informed the Auditor opposite gender announcements are being made when entering any opposite gender housing unit.
+Staff stated the opposite gender announcement is recorded in the unit's logbook.
 In most cases, the officer assigned to the officer's booth makes the announcement.
 The Auditor observed opposite gender announcements documented in post logbooks.
 The Auditor observed each PREA Logbook includes documentation that opposite gender supervisors are announcing their presence when entering offender housing units.
+While touring the facility, the Auditor observed opposite gender announcements being made.

 The Auditor conducted formal interviews with intake personnel.
 Intake staff were asked how a transgender offender is strip searched or pat searched when arriving.
 Staff stated if the transgender offender has a preference form that requires a female conduct the strip search, a female staff member is called to the area to conduct the strip search and/or pat search.
 Intake and randomly selected personnel were asked what they would do if they could not determine the genital status of an offender.
 The Auditor was informed they would ask the offender, review supporting documents, or call medical personnel for further guidance.
 Transgender offenders interviewed by the Auditor stated that female staff at the facility conduct their pat searches.
 The transgender with the deviation form stated a male staff member has not conducted a strip search of the offender.
+One transgender offender stated he has been pat searched by male staff even though he has a deviation form approved.
+The deviation form does inform the offender there may be times when a female staff member is unavailable to conduct the pat search.
+The offender stated in most cases a female does perform the pat search.

 The Auditor asked random staff how facility personnel conduct searches of transgender and intersex offenders.
 Transgender and intersex offenders are allowed to chose the sex of the searching staff and notated on a deviation form, if approved.
 The decision, if approved, is documented in the offenders file and included on a deviation form.
 Staff were asked if they had been trained to conduct pat-searches of transgender and intersex offenders.
 Staff had been provided such training.
 Staff were asked if they would conduct a strip search of an offender if they could not determine the offender's sex.
-Each staff member stated they would not conduct a strip-search of any offender for the sole purpose of determining the offender's sex.
+Each staff member stated they would not conduct a strip-search of any offender for the sole purpose of determining the offender's gender.